 x(4+3) is another way of writing 4x + 3x before x is distributed

-Now, combining everything we’ve learned, the final answer gives us:
+To combine everything we’ve learned, the final answer we have is:

 7x – 30